Pages

 Nutshell: Aug.
 6 and the 80th anniversary of the dropping of atomic bomb : And poets carry on singing, as in Virgil's opening lines, I sing of Arms and Men.

-What the War has Taught Us, is written by a Cambodian American... the line that "saved" those present in the discussion from feeling the despair of war, especially on the very day 80 years after the A-bomb dropped on Hiroshima, was this: "A poet is made when a bomb is dropped".
-Yes, he repeats in different ways, futility, futility, futility over and over, but as Axel put it, with a wry smile on her face, "and yet he writes a poem".
+What the War has Taught Us, is written by a Cambodian American...
+How to deal with despair, a sense of futility?
+August 6 was the very day 80 years ago the A-bomb was dropped on Hiroshima.
+What happens then?
+"A poet is made when a bomb is dropped".
+Yes, this poet repeats in different ways, futility, futility, futility over and over, but as Axel put it, with a wry smile on her face, "and yet he writes a poem".
 Wondering whether a life matters, or how to make a life matter, asking if any effort to help the world be better matters, perhaps leads to a conclusion that there will always be monstrous men, demanding monstrous wars, sowing hatred and fear.
 It may well be the way of the world.
 Buddhists remind us that life is suffering.

 What keeps us going is art, poetry, music.
 And knowing this keeps others alive gives us the courage to keep on engaging in it.